Xamacardoso/Xamacardoso/README.md

 <h3 align="center">A student of Analysis and Systems Development at Federal Institute of Piauí</h3>
 <br>

-- 🌱 I’m currently learning **Python.
-Javascript, GdScript, SQL, Figma, HTML, CSS**
+- 🌱 I’m currently learning **Python, C, Java, JavaScript (and TypeScript), GdScript, SQL, Figma, HTML, CSS**

 - 📫 How to reach me **contato.xcardoso@gmail.com**